-In accordance with the Nova Scotia Manual for Nutrition in Regulated Child Care Settings, section 5.4 and 5.6:
+In accordance with the Nova Scotia Manual for Nutrition in Regulated Childcare Settings, section 5.4 and 5.6

-"Child care facilities that hold a Food Establishment Permit can only purchase or receive donations of food or beverages in accordance with the Department of Agriculture Food Safety Regulations."
+5.4 "Childcare facilities that hold a Food Establishment Permit can only purchase or receive donations of food or beverages in accordance with the Department of Agriculture Food Safety Regulations."

-"Some foods may be donated to or purchased for regulated child care settings under the following circumstances:
+5.6 Some foods may be donated to or purchased for regulated childcare settings under the following circumstances:

-The food is considered to be a low risk food by the department of agriculture, including whole fruits and vegetables that have not been cut except for the purpose of harvesting and dry non-potentially hazardous baked goods (ie. Those that do not contain cream, custard, cream cheese, meat, or any other potentially hazardous food as a filling or a topping; and the food brought into the program is acceptable to the licensee.
+(i) the food is considered to be a low-risk food by the Department of Agriculture, including whole fruits and vegetables that have not been cut except for the purpose of harvesting and dry non-potentially hazardous baked goods (i.e., those that do not contain cream, custard, cream cheese, meat or any other potentially hazardous food as a filling or a topping; and

+(ii) the food brought into the program is acceptable to the licensee.